Gizra/biblio/README.txt

 Requirements:
 =============
-Drupal 4.6.x.
-This module has not been tested with any other version of Drupal at the time of writing.
+Drupal 4.7.x.
+(There is a separate version for Drupal 4.6.x available).

 The domxml php extension must be enabled in order to import or export XML files.